New Zealand Sustainability Leader of the Year

 Nelson Whakatū

 Her dedication is evident not just in results, but in action – she runs the scheme alongside full-time work, processes thousands of cartons weekly, and inspires local businesses, cafés and volunteers to take ownership of waste solutions.
-Through Grassroots Recycling, Jemima is re-imagining what community-led sustainability can look like in Aotearoa New Zealand: turning household waste into resources, raising awareness, and creating a model of grassroots climate action.
+Through Grassroots Recycling, Jemima is re-imagining what community-led sustainability can look like in Aotearoa New Zealand: turning household waste into resources, raising awareness, nurturing community and creating a model of grassroots climate action.

 Simon Millar